Build Systems and Tooling

 main.cpp,audio.cpp, andaudio.h.
 Set the C++ standard to 23 and enable-Wall -Wextra -pedantic.Think about it: Why should you compile with

--Wall -Wextra -pedanticfrom the start of a project rather than adding them later?Calculation: You have a program with a buffer overflow that only corrupts memory silently.
+-Wall -Wextra -pedanticfrom the start of a project rather than adding them later?Think about it: You have a program with a buffer overflow that only corrupts memory silently.
 Which sanitizer would catch it?
 What compiler flag would you use?

 Think about it: AddressSanitizer and ThreadSanitizer cannot be used together.
 Why might that be?
 How would you test for both memory and threading bugs?